garystafford/creative-analysis-claude-bedrock/README.md

 ### 4b.
 Query Data in CSV File

 The model cannot correctly add up large volumes of numbers.
 It will provide an answer, but that answer is likely not correct.
+This prompt writes a program that can correctly calculate the answer.

 Source of dataset: [https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset](https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset)